AFLplusplus/AFLplusplus/docs/env_variables.md

     - `AFL_USE_TSAN=1` - activates the thread sanitizer to find thread race conditions
     - `AFL_USE_UBSAN=1` - activates the undefined behavior sanitizer

-  - Setting `AFL_UBSAN_VERBOSE=1` or `AFL_CFISAN_VERBOSE=1` enables verbose output for the respective sanitizers:
-    - `AFL_UBSAN_VERBOSE=1` - outputs detailed diagnostic information when undefined behavior is detected
-    - `AFL_CFISAN_VERBOSE=1` - outputs detailed information when control flow integrity violations occur, instead of simply terminating with "Illegal Instruction"
+    - `AFL_UBSAN_VERBOSE=1` - outputs detailed diagnostic information when undefined behavior is detected, instead of simply terminating with "Illegal Instruction"

   - `TMPDIR` is used by afl-as for temporary files; if this variable is not set, the tool defaults to /tmp.